 Make the Lemon Buttercream

-Add the vegan butter to a bowl and use hand beaters to whip the butter.
+Add the vegan butter to a bowl and use an electric hand mixer to whip the butter.
 The more air you can whip into it at this stage, the better.

-Add a cup more of powdered sugar at a time until the frosting is thick, smooth, and airy.
+Add powdered sugar a cup at a time until the frosting is thick, smooth, and airy.

 Assemble the Cake